 It is recommended to have a cold standby instance on the ready in another geographic location, with active database replication configured between the two sites.

 Database-level replication varies by database.
 The File-based Database type entails copying a file to the remote system.
-Replication using an [RDBMS-based Database] entails using the replication mechanism provided by that RDBMS.
+Replication using an RDBMS entails using the replication mechanism provided by that RDBMS.

 Another form of high-availability can be had through RDBMS-based database clustering, which must be configured using the clustering mechanism provided by the RDBMS.